-Apply for a visa if you want to come to the UK for another reason (for example to work, study or remain with family).
-If you are already in the UK and want to remain with family living here, apply for a family of a settled person visa.
+Apply for a visa (external link) if you want to come to the UK for another reason (for example to work, study or remain with family).
+If you are already in the UK and want to remain with family living here, apply for a family of a settled person visa (external link).

 You should apply when you arrive in the UK or as soon as you think it would be unsafe for you to return to your own country.
 Your application is more likely to be denied if you wait.

-After you apply you will have a meeting with an immigration officer (known as a ‘screening’) and then an asylum interview with a caseworker.
+After you apply you will have a meeting with an immigration officer (external link) (known as a ‘screening’) and then an asylum interview with a caseworker.